harryho/blog-hugo/content/cache/golang/go-program-lang.md

 w.Close() // compile error: io.Writer lacks Close method
 ```

-An interface with more methods, such as io.ReadWriter, tells us more about the values it contains, and places greater demands on the types that implement it, than does an interface with fewer methods such as io.Reader.
+Aninterface with more methods, such as io.ReadWriter, tells us more about the values it contains, and places greater demands on the types that implement it, than does an interface with fewer methods such as io.Reader.
 So what does the type interface{}, which has no methods at all, tell us about the concrete types that satisfy it?
 That’s right: nothing.
 This may seem useless, but in fact the type interface{}, which is called the empty interface type, is indispensable.
 Because the empty interface type places no demands on the types that satisfy it, we can assign any value to the empty interface.

 ```go